nens/threedi-docs/source/d_1d2d_objects.rst

      - decimal number
      - Yes
      - m MSL
      - Exchange level for the 1D2D connections.
-Only used when calculation type is 'connected'.
+Only used when exchange type is 'connected'.
    * - Max breach depth [m]
      - maximum_breach_depth
      - decimal number